CSYE6225Thivya/webapp/README.md

 • Dependencies are installed, and the application is started.
 • Integration tests are executed against the running application to validate the functionality of the "/v1/user" endpoint.

-The workflow ensures that the application interacts correctly with the MySQL database and that the "/v1/user" endpoint behaves as expected according to the specified test cases.
+The workflow ensures that the application interacts correctly with the MySQL database and that the "/v1/user" endpoint behaves as expected according to the specified test cases....